December 30, 2025

 Additional Information on Provincial Nominee Programs for students

-In some provinces like the ones listed below, there are also student categories of provincial nominee programs for students who have completed their studies at a Designated Learning Institution in these provinces.
+In some provinces, like the ones listed below, there are also student categories of provincial nominee programs for students who have completed their studies at a Designated Learning Institution in these provinces.

 Click on the link in each province above to learn more about this, and position yourself accordingly.